-Satire aside, in looking the 13-year-old commentary over I had to chuckle at all that’s changed in Richmond since then … and all that hasn’t changed.
-Of course, the Landmark Theatre was called The Mosque from its opening in 1927 until it became the Landmark.
+Satire aside, in looking over the 13-year-old commentary I had to chuckle at all that’s changed in Richmond since then … and all that hasn’t changed.
+Of course, the Landmark Theatre was called The Mosque from its opening in 1928 until it became the Landmark.
 And, Altria used to be called Philip Morris, but that's another story, for another day.

 The original piece is posted below: